-Newly released figures have revealed that the number of NHS patients forced to wait more than six months for treatment has hit an all-time high while A&E’s performance has reached its worst June levels on record.
+Newly released figures have revealed a deterioration in NHS waiting times.
+The number of NHS patients forced to wait more than six months for treatment has hit an all-time high while A&E’s performance has reached its worst June levels on record.

 Just 86.4% of patients were seen within four hours, down from 90.8% 12 months ago.

 Additionally, official figures show that the NHS waiting list has hit another record high with almost 4.4 million people now waiting for routine treatment.

 Health service performance figures for May show 245,079 people spent more than half a year on the waiting list, with experts warning many will be “in pain and distress”.

 Other statistics also revealed by NHS England show the number of A&E patients stuck on trolleys waiting for an inpatient bed has increased by 70% in a year.
 Official figures show there were a total of 119,320 trolley waits of more than four hours in May and June this year.

 The latest figures show cancer patients are also being affected, with targets to treat patients in need of an urgent scan or surgery within 62 days being missed for nearly three-and-a-half years.